mmarchetti90/RNASeq_Analysis/README.md

 		analyses are done as well.
 Useful if dependencies are not on the server.
 		(Default, true)

+--trim_reads

+		If "true", reads are trimmed with Trim-galore prior to alignment with STAR in standard, gene_lvl, and transcript_lvl profiles.
+		(Default, true)

 --read_length

 		Used for STAR index generation.